Health

 We start accepting deposits when a breeding is planned.

-Deposits are preferred to be sent via check in the mail.
-However, we also accept paypal.
-Contact us for deposit amount and for our address.
 The deposit must be accompanied by a signed copy of our guarantee and transaction terms which can be found HERE.

 Often litters are sold out entirely before the puppies reach 7 weeks of age.
 However, should a family wish to wait to place a deposit in person, they may do so at 7 weeks when the puppies are old enough for visits.
 There is no guarantee, however, that any puppies will be available by that time.
 We do not allow visits prior to the puppies being vaccinated, to protect them from potential introduction of harmful bacteria or viruses.